How to Solve for Human Capital ROI

-Because of the acceptance of this preposterously high percentage of disengaged employees, the amount of dollars spent on training, programs and consultants to bridge the gaps in the apathetic, or even disgruntled, work force has gradually risen over time.
-Today, the statistic sits at over one trillion dollars per year is wasted on these patch programs instead of working to solve the root problem – getting your people involved in your planning process from the beginning.
+Because of the acceptance of this preposterously high percentage of disengaged employees, the amount of dollars spent on training, programs, and consultants to bridge the gaps in the apathetic, or even disgruntled, workforce has gradually risen over time.
+Today, the statistic that sits at over one trillion dollars per year is wasted on these patch programs instead of working to solve the root problem – getting your people involved in your planning process from the beginning.

 This trend cannot be addressed through “business as usual” or HR systems alone.
 This idea that fixing symptoms is acceptable through a variety of expensive means (usually belonging to the HR department) has to be destroyed and we, as a business community, need to be reoriented around the fact that strategy doesn’t get executed without a grassroots campaign to ensure employees at every level are aligned and committed to a culture of execution.

 The caveat?
 HR actually holds the key to making this monumental shift.

 How HR Makes the Shift